 This makes a big difference when so much of clothing, jewellery and bags revolves around the texture and small details.

 Collector Square’s Paris pop up shops demonstrate how a brand can create a physical manifestation of its brand so effectively.

-The color scheme and overall aesthetic of the locations echo that of the Collector Square website: a stripped-back style that puts focus on the luxury items themselves, not on superficial touches.
+The colour scheme and overall aesthetic of the locations echo that of the Collector Square website: a stripped-back style that puts focus on the luxury items themselves, not on superficial touches.

 The team has clearly given a lot of thought to how it can best reflect the brand’s mission and values, rather than trying to be overly elaborate.
 This authenticity creates a seamless connection between Collector Square’s online and offline presence.

 3) Rue Saint Paul